triedel42/triedel42.github.io/index.md

 ## Projects
 - [piscine-reloaded](c-piscine-reloaded.html)

 My goal here is to assemble resources about what we learn, together with practice questions.
-For review and exam preparation.
+For later review and exam preparation.